- Posted by insivia

-What are the benefits of using pads in turf systems?
+What are the benefits of using shock pads in turf systems?

-The installation of a pad system can contribute to the safety of the field when the turf system cannot maintain infill levels.
+The installation of a shock pad for artificial turf systems can contribute to the safety of the field when the turf system cannot maintain infill levels.
 Infill is used now, where pads were used in the past.
-The infill is used to for 2 things, to keep the fibers vertically, and also used to provide cushion and hit proper gmax requirements.
-The gmax requirements are a measuring guide for player safety.
+The infill is used to for 2 things, to keep the fibers vertical, and to provide cushion and hit proper Gmax requirements.
+The Gmax requirements are a measuring guide for player safety.
 Almost every system that is installed today is a blend of sand and rubber.
-All rubber infills are rare, if they exist at all.
 Using a turf system that has a rootzone keeps infill from migrating.
-This keeps the infill level, as it is designed.
-If it is not maintained, this can create higher risk.
-If infill level cannot be maintained, a pad is a good option.
+If it is not maintained, this can create a higher risk.
+If the infill level cannot be maintained, a pad is a good option.

-With an increasing fear of concussions from all the different injuries, the installation of a pad to supplement the turf system is a good suggestion to provide extra protection to the owner and players.
-The existing turf systems are designed around player’s safety – and remain safe as long as they are installed correctly, have the right balance of sand and rubber, and are maintained.
-Depending on the sport, or the purpose of the installation, if it has less infill and a shorter pile height, this increases the importance of a pad installation.
+With an increasing fear of athlete concussions, the installation of shock pad systems to supplement the turf system is a good suggestion to provide extra protection.
+The existing turf systems are designed around player’s safety – and remain safe as long as they are installed correctly, have the right balance of sand and rubber, and are properly maintained.
+Depending on the sport, or the purpose of the installation, if it has less infill and a shorter pile height, this increases the importance of shock pad installation.
 It can be typical to experience turf options offered that encourage no maintenance in a standard system, but if it is a system where the infill can migrate, this greatly increases the maintenance cost.
-This is where a pad is a very good option.
-Pads are not mandatory, but it is an additional protection for the owner and the player.
+This is where shock pads are a very good option.